-[2] Prices of resources/energy
+b) Prices of resources/energy

 The WTO agreements do not provide rules regarding the prices of resources/energy.
-An example of an international framework on prices of specific products, etc. is the International Commodities Agreement 60 .
-It aims to stabilize the prices of primary commodities, etc. through the participation of producing countries and consumer countries.
+An example of an international framework on prices of specific products, etc. is the International Commodities Agreement.30 It aims to stabilize the prices of primary commodities, etc. through the participation of producing countries and consumer countries.
 Under the WTO agreements, this is considered to fall under the exception of GATT Article XX(h).

 On the other hand, a dual pricing system that sets different prices between domestic markets and export markets has been discussed at the WTO.
-In the WTO accession negotiations of Russia, the dual pricing system of natural gas was discussed61.
-It was also pointed out in the negotiations of rules on subsides that if domestic prices of resources are lower than export prices, unreasonable benefits are granted to downstream industries using those resources when compared to foreign competitors.
-Although rules on dual pricing systems may be established in the future, at present no WTO rule exists that focuses on dual pricing systems.
+In the WTO accession negotiations of Russia, the dual pricing system of natural gas was discussed.31 It was also pointed out in the negotiations of rules on subsides that if domestic prices of resources are lower than export prices, unreasonable benefits are granted to downstream industries using those resources when compared to foreign